Conway Twitty (1933-1993) -- Sept. 1

 Patsy Cline (1932 - 1963) -- Sept.
 8

-Another country music icon who left us too soon, Patsy Cline was just 30-years-old when she perished in a plane crash.
-She helped pave the way for female country singers and was posthumously inducted into the Country Music Hall of Fame in 1973.
-Honor her this month by enjoying this rare video of her performing "Walking After Midnight" on Arthur Godfrey's Talent Scouts in 1957.
+Another country music icon who left us too soon, Patsy Cline was just 30 years old when she perished in a plane crash.
+She helped pave the way for women in country music and was posthumously inducted into the Country Music Hall of Fame in 1973.

 Jimmie Rodgers -- Sept.
 8